-Taking nutritional Celandine supplements can benefit cancer patients with Renal Non-Clear Cell Carcinoma on Bevacizumab treatment.
-But avoid Celandine supplements if on Ifosfamide treatment for Seminoma.
-Similarly, taking nutritional supplement Celandine can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene STK11.
-But avoid taking nutritional supplement Celandine when at genetic risk of cancer due to mutation of gene TERT.
+Taking Celandine extracts or nutritional supplements may benefit Primary Penile Squamous Cell Carcinoma patients on Cisplatin treatment over Chrysin nutritional supplements.
+But Celandine supplements or Celandine extracts offer less benefit if on Ipilimumab treatment for Primary Unclassified Renal Cell Carcinoma compared to Oyster Mushroom.
+Similarly, taking nutritional supplements Celandine may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDH1 over Sumac.
+But avoid nutritional supplements Celandine when at genetic risk of cancer due to mutation of gene VHL.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Celandine?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene STK11?
-Are the implications of Seminoma same as Renal Non-Clear Cell Carcinoma?
-Is it one and the same if you are on treatment with Ifosfamide or on Bevacizumab?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Celandine extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene CDH1 the same as due to mutation of gene VHL?
+Are the implications of Primary Penile Squamous Cell Carcinoma the same as Primary Unclassified Renal Cell Carcinoma?
+Is it one and the same if you are on treatment with Ipilimumab or Cisplatin?

 Celandine is a herb which is native to Asia, Europe and the United States.
 This belongs to the Poppy family and has mild sedative effects.
 The health benefits of consuming Celandine are